The best Verizon MVNO carriers: our top picks

 Reasons to avoid

-Ting Mobile uses both Verizon and T-Mobile networks for its coverage, primarily depending on what works best in your area.
-It started utilizing Sprint's network before shifting to its current two base carriers, offering significantly improved coverage in the process.
-What's more, 5G is now included with all plans for free, so you can get reliable coverage if you have the right phone for it.
+Ting Mobile uses the network Verizon for providing you coverage at exceptionally good prices.
+What's more, 5G is now included with all its plans for free, so you can get reliable coverage if you have the right phone for it.

 Ting Mobile's plans are reasonably straightforward, starting with a Flex plan with unlimited talk and text plan at just $10 per month.
 You can also add shared data at $5 per GB, which remains a solid value if you use under 3GB in a month.
-Ting Mobile also has plans for more modern devices, starting with Set 5 and Set 12, which come with 5GB and 12GB of high-speed data, respectively.
-Lastly, there are two highest plans, called Unlimited and Ollo Unlimited Pro, which come with 22GB and 35GB of high-speed data, respectively.
-All of Ting Mobile's plans feature nationwide LTE and 5G coverage.
+Ting Mobile also has plans for more modern devices, starting with Set 5 and Set 12.
+As the names suggest, these pack in 5GB and 12GB of high-speed data, respectively.
+There are two higher plans called Unlimited and Ollo Unlimited Pro, which have 22GB and 35GB of high-speed data, respectively.
+All plans provide nationwide LTE and 5G coverage.

-Ting will work with most (if not all) of the best unlocked phones, which means that if you have a fairly recent smartphone that's unlocked, you can continue to use it.
-You can buy a new phone through Ting's website too, but device selection is extremely limited.
+Ting will work with most (if not all) of the best unlocked phones in the market, so if you have a fairly recent smartphone that's unlocked, you can continue to use it.
+You can also buy a new phone through Ting's website too, but device selection is not exactly the best.

 Best for families